artefactual/atom-docs/user-manual/import-export/csv-import.rst

 data.
 During import testing if you want to delete all imported data you can use the command-line purge tool.

+See: :ref:`cli-purge-data` in the Administrator's manual for more information.

 :ref:`Back to top <csv-import>`